LiajuX/Ignite-ReactJS-WatchMe/README.md

 <br>

 ## 🚀 Ignite Challenge #02 | WatchMe
-This is the first challenge of the ReactJS trail of [Ignite](https://rocketseat.com.br/ignite).
+This is the second challenge of the ReactJS trail of [Ignite](https://rocketseat.com.br/ignite).

 <br>